spessasus/spessasynth_lib/docs/getting-started/simple-example.md

 What the script does:

 1. Import the necessary variables
-2. `fetch`-es the `soundfont.sf2`
+2. `fetch`-es the sound bank file
-3. Parses the read file using `SoundFont2`
-4. Initializes an `AudioContext` and adds the worklet
+3. Initializes an `AudioContext` and adds the worklet
-5. Initializes `Synthetizer` instance with the parsed soundfont
+4. Initializes `WorkletSynthesizer` instance
+5. Adds a sound bank to the synthesizer
 6. Adds an `EventListener` for the file input:
+   - Initializes `WorkletSynthesizer` instance
+   - Adds a sound bank to the synthesizer
-   - Initializes a `Sequencer` instance and connects it to the `Synthetizer` instance we created earlier
+   - Initializes a `Sequencer` instance and connects it to the `WorkletSynthesizer` instance we created earlier
    - Starts the playback via `sequencer.play();`

 It's that simple!